Stopping Rules for Monte Carlo Methods: A Review: Fundamental concepts and key components

 \subsection{Preliminary and final sample sizes}

-As rigorously established in \cite{RL1956, takada} along the line of \cite{dantzig1940, 10.1214/aoms/1177731088}, no stopping rule can be built to fulfill the fundamental requirement \eqref{core requirement for stopping} without additional information (for instance, the theoretical variance known) prior to sampling, thereby necessitating a framework of two-stage procedures involving multiple sampling \cite{e1db1290-dea4-3684-b116-06f625239089, 10.1214/aos/1176345639, 4a785a9d-f0f6-3ad7-b6ff-a8b0190a3f52}.
+{It is important to understand the circumstances under which absolute-precision fixed-width guarantees cannot be achieved.
+In the fully nonparametric setting \cite{RL1956}, where the underlying distribution is allowed to range over a convex class with nothing more than a finite-mean assumption, no sequential stopping rule can provide a uniformly valid fixed-width confidence interval without additional prior information, such as bounds on the distribution, or knowledge of its variance or tail behavior.
+In fact, the worst-case coverage can deteriorate all the way to zero in some instances.
+This limitation arises because even very small changes in the distribution tail can dramatically shift the mean while leaving finite samples nearly unaffected.
+Related impossibility phenomena in parametric models occur when distinct parameter values produce sampling distributions that can be made arbitrarily similar \cite{takada}.}

+{In contrast, such impossibility results do not apply to more restricted models with inherent bounds or known scale.
+For example, in Bernoulli models (that is, with fixed support), Hoeffding-type methods yield valid fixed-width or relative-error procedures.
+Likewise, in the normal model with known variance, exact fixed-width confidence intervals are available using standard normal-based theory.
+However, for the normal model with unknown variance, achieving exact fixed-width intervals with uniform coverage is impossible, as the width must depend on the unknown variance.
+This limitation traces back to classical results concerning inference when the variance is uncertain \cite{dantzig1940, 10.1214/aoms/1177731088}.}

+These facts motivate two-stage designs involving multiple sampling \cite{e1db1290-dea4-3684-b116-06f625239089, 10.1214/aos/1176345639, 4a785a9d-f0f6-3ad7-b6ff-a8b0190a3f52}: use an initial stage to estimate scale (or verify model constraints), then set the final run length to meet the desired $(\epsilon,\delta)$ target under those validated assumptions; the choice of the preliminary size is nontrivial and materially affects both efficiency and coverage.
 The sample size in the initial stage is not a trivial quantity but requires careful consideration, as it largely impacts the efficiency and accuracy of sequential stopping rules \cite{10.1111/j.2517-6161.1983.tb01243.x}.
 In practice, no universal criterion seems to exist for determining such preliminary sample sizes, often depending on the underlying assumptions and objectives.
 Increasing the preliminary sample size is recognized as one of the simplest ways to enhance performance, albeit not always feasible, for instance, particularly in scenarios involving extremely costly simulation environments.
-In \cite{D2014}, based on the so-called coverage profiles, it is demonstrated how much the preliminary sample size should be increased to avoid premature stopping and improve low coverage probabilities at termination (Section \ref{subsection assessment and selection of sequential stopping rules}).
+For instance, it is demonstrated in \cite{D2014} how much the preliminary sample size should be increased to avoid premature stopping and improve low coverage probabilities at termination (Section \ref{subsection assessment and selection of sequential stopping rules}).